crcresearch/Astra/JETSON_ORIN_NANO_SETUP.md

 - Format the MicroSD: download, install, run
 - https://www.sdcard.org/downloads/formatter/sd-memory-card-formatter-for-windows-download/
 - Select the MicroSD card.
 Use the quick format option.
 Leave volume label blank.
 Format.
-> [!CAUTION]: Formatting the MicroSD will wipe it in the process.
+> ⚠️ Formatting the MicroSD will wipe it in the process.
 2. Flashing the MicroSD with JetPack 6.2.1
 > Our Jetson Orin Nanos already have the updated firmware (36.+); therefore we do not need to update the firmware.
 - Download the JetPack 6.2.1 image: [JetPack 6.2.1 SDK](https://developer.nvidia.com/embedded/jetpack-sdk-621)